 Advanced Approaches to EMDR Target Sequencing

-When developing an EMDR Master Treatment Plan, clinicians often ask how to move beyond the basics of EMDR Target Selection and into more advanced methods of EMDR Target Sequencing.
+When developing an EMDR Master Treatment Plan, clinicians often find that identifying targets is only the beginning, and the real challenge is deciding how to prioritize and sequence them effectively.
 During EMDR Phase 1 History Taking and Treatment Planning, we are tasked with organizing a client’s memories and symptoms into a treatment plan that is both effective and efficient.
 Without a structured approach, it’s easy to feel overwhelmed by the complexity of multiple traumas and negative cognitions.

 Moving Beyond the Basics of EMDR Target Selection